NGallop/bioinfx_intro/README.md

  This README file is designed to guide you through some of the basic concepts, but it will be up to you to actually create the code to perform the desired task.
 This is not designed to be a python tutorial, you will be expected to develop this understanding yourself and apply what you learn about python to this project.

  Anything you already know, you can skip through.
-Good luck!
+Have fun!

  ## Project
  The aim of this project is for you to create and apply region filtering to a sequencing file.

  The file you are given is a VCF file that has been sequenced to investigate Lynch Syndrome.
 You will need to create a BED file specifying the genomic regions of the genes that are relevant to this condition.

  ## Background